 - My favorite word is the first word I learned to read – Look!

-• My first job was in a bank basement sorting silver coins from those with copper.
+- My first job was in a bank basement sorting silver dimes and quarters from those with copper.
 I was on the lookout for rare and valuable ones.

-• I am a citizen scientist.
-Depending on the season, you can find me cleaning a beach, teaching in a pumpkin patch, or counting birds, bees, and butterflies.
+- I am a citizen scientist.
+Depending on the time of year, you can find me cleaning a beach, teaching in a pumpkin patch, or counting bees, birds, and butterflies.

-• My husband and I have four children, two of whom were adopted internationally.
-My work as an advocate for children at risk has given me the opportunity to travel to many places around the world.
+- My work as an advocate for children at risk has given me the opportunity to travel around the world.

-• If not traveling, I spin one of the globes in my collection and dream of where to go next.
+- When not traveling, I spin a globe and dream of where to go next.

-• All these things find their way into the stories I write for children.
-If you’d like to know more you can read my resume here.
+All these things find their way into the stories I write for children.